 After graduating from Martin Luther College, I spent a year teaching English in Shaoxing, China.
 While there, I got to bring the message of Jesus to Chinese friends who had never heard the gospel before.
 More than anything else, I think my experience in China cemented my love for mission work and reaching the lost.

-After returning from China, I began attending Wisconsin Lutheran Seminary in Mequon, Wisconsin.
+After returning from China, I began attending Wisconsin Lutheran Seminary in Milwaukee, Wisconsin.
 Jennifer and I then got married on July 11, 2014 after my first year at seminary.
-I spent one year of my seminary training as a vicar (like an intern pastor) at Resurrection Lutheran church in Verona, Wisconsin, just outside of Madison.
+I spent one year of my seminary training as a vicar (like an intern pastor) at Resurrection Lutheran Church in Verona, Wisconsin, just outside of Madison.
 Vicar year was a great experience full of learning how to be a shepherd for God’s people and I continued to learn how to be outreach-focused under my supervising pastor.

 I received my master of divinity degree and graduated from Wisconsin Lutheran Seminary in May 2017.
 After graduating I was assigned to start a new mission church in the growing city of Chattanooga, TN.
 Jennifer and I are so blessed to be here and we already love this beautiful area of God’s creation.